alejandro-angulo/alejandr0angul0.dev/content/posts/now-with-more-nix.md

       -c 'hugo deploy --invalidateCDN'
 ```

-## ...cool I guess?
+## "...cool I guess?"

 So yeah, I have exactly the same site now.
+Nothing changes from a reader's
+perspective but this scratched my tinkering itch.